 To hopefully make things easier for you.
 I do have an entire episode where I break down the process of how you can shift into this system.

-Automate to Achieve Our Goals
+Automate to Achieve Our Family and Financial Goals

 The second key principle for us.
 As our take on a personal finance classic, pay yourself first.